shlizee/TimeAwarePC/README.md

 ## Citation

-Please cite the following papers when you use this library.
+Please cite the following papers if you use this library.

 Biswas, R., & Shlizerman, E. (2022).
 Statistical Perspective on Functional and Causal Neural Connectomics: The Time-Aware PC Algorithm. https://arxiv.org/abs/2204.04845